bigdatagenomics/mango/docs/mangoPython/example.rst

 Running Mango Notebook Locally
 ------------------------------

-There are example files for running Mango notebook on region chr17:7500000-7515000 of a single sample.
 Once Mango and Mango python is built, you can run the following command to view Mango notebook.

 .. code:: bash

     ./bin/mango-notebook

 Mango notebook depends on Jupyter notebook.
-To install all dependencies for Mango notebook in a virtual environment, see installation/sources.
+To install all dependencies for Mango notebook in a virtual environment, see `installation instructions <../installation/source.html>`__.

-One Mango notebook is running, you can view local results at localhost:10000 `virtualenv <localhost:10000>`__ or the open port assigned by Jupyter notebook.
-There are three notebooks that can be viewed as examples in the `Mango repository <https://github.com/bigdatagenomics/mango>`:
+One Mango notebook is running, you can view local results at localhost:<port>, where <port> is the open port assigned by Jupyter notebook.
+There are three notebooks that can be viewed as examples in the `Mango repository <https://github.com/bigdatagenomics/mango>`__:

 - `example-files/notebooks/mango-python-alignment.ipynb <https://github.com/bigdatagenomics/mango/blob/master/example-files/notebooks/mango-python-alignment.ipynb>`__
 - `example-files/notebooks/mango-python-coverage.ipynb <https://github.com/bigdatagenomics/mango/blob/master/example-files/notebooks/mango-python-coverage.ipynb>`__